timftw21/iwz-mod/README.md

 # IWZ-MOD To-Do

  - Fate and Fortune machine still needs to be implemented into survival maps
- - Allow custom music to be queued by the DJ in Zombies in Spaceland
- - Certain tweaks to how custom music behaves in the pre-game lobby
  - Certain vanilla hintstrings should be tweaked
- - Zombies camos (framework is working)
+ - Zombies camos (framework is working; test camo called Neon Rot on M1)
  - More map-specific fixes and tweaks

 # IWZ-MOD Changes